ginsm/tell/README.md

 # tell

-A markdown-like language to generate JSON for Minecraft's tellraw command.
+A markdown-inspired language to generate JSON for Minecraft's tellraw command.